-Once properly prepared, peaches are a nutritious and flavorful addition to a parrot’s diet.
+Once prepared, peaches are a nutritious and flavorful addition to a parrot’s diet.

 Do Parrots Like Peaches?

 Peaches are grown in regions native to parrot species, so they’re a natural part of their diet.
-However, parrots’ taste preferences differ, most like the juicy, tropical flavor of peaches.
+Parrots’ taste preferences differ, but most like peaches’ juicy, tropical flavor.

-As peach meat is safe for parrots, there’s no harm in feeding them a few pieces.
-Peaches are sweet and flavorsome, meaning that few parrots will decline them.
+As peaches are safe for parrots, there’s no harm in feeding them a few chunks or slices.
+Peaches are sweet and flavorsome, meaning that parrots will seldom decline them.

 Are Peaches Good for Parrots?

-Parrots need up to 8,000 IU of Vitamin A per day, depending on their size and species.
+Parrots need up to 8,000 IU of Vitamdailyr day, depending on their size and species.
 The MSD Veterinary Manual describes how vitamin A (retinol) is essential for a healthy immune system.

-Parrots can’t convert beta-carotene into vitamin A using enzymes in their guts as efficiently as other animals, so they must get sufficient vitamin A through dietary sources.
+Parrots don’t convert beta-carotene into vitamin A using enzymes in their guts as efficiently as other animals, so they need vitamin A through dietary sources.